saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 Processed 1 prefixes, 1 paths
 </pre>

-To check the same thing on the Juniper device, we issue the following commands:
+To check the same thing on the Juniper device, we use the following:

 <pre style="font-size:12px">
 salt@vmx6> <b>show route table cust-2 receive-protocol bgp 10.0.0.30</b>